 city’s hungry men, women and children.

 segments of the food industry, including

-restaurants, grocers, corporate cafeterias,
+restaurants, grocers, corporate

-manufacturers, and farms.
-This food is then
+This food is then delivered free of

-community food programs throughout New York
+programs throughout New York City using

-City by a fleet of trucks and bikes.
+a fleet of trucks and bikes.
 City

-Harvest helps feed the more than one million
+Harvest helps feed the nearly two

-New Yorkers that face hunger each year.
+million New Yorkers that face hunger

 donate click below: